-When applying for the Eduployment Program and preparing yourself to work abroad as a Greek nurse, you invest time and effort into working at our organization.
+When applying for the Eduployment Program and preparing yourself to work abroad as a Greek nurse, you invest time and effort in working at our organization.
 If selected you receive in return:

 - arranged housing during your language training (if the course is outside your place of residence)

-- and an introduction to other healthcare institutions after two years (if a career switch is desired)
+- an introduction to other healthcare institutions after two years (if a career switch is desired).